kpartal1/advent-of-code2023/README.md

 ### Day 7:
 I used parallel iteration for the first time in this problem, which I think is pretty cool.
 It was super easy because of the Rayon crate so thanks to the creators and contributors of that.
 But overall fun problem, I really enjoyed working on it!
 It does kinda suck that the runtime is so slow, 4ms for both parts, but I assume it'll get worse as AoC continues, and the parallelization got rid of a whole millisecond, so whatever!
 I wonder if there's a faster way to do this problem?

+### Day 8
+This was horrendously difficult for me for some reason tonight.
+But I soldiered through and got it working after hours of trying.
+The worst part was that I knew I needed the lcm, but I just thought you could multiply the numbers together and get the lcm lol.
+So that led me down a massive path of bigints in rust because I was running into overflows (makes sense when you multiply like 6 massive numbers together) and I was trying out different crates and I kept thinking I was gonna need to completely change the approach I was using, but eventually I took a peek at GitHub user [BarrensZeppelin](https://github.com/BarrensZeppelin)'s solution and realized that lcm isn't the same thing as multiplying numbers together and it all clicked that I was right all along lol.

 Thank you to GitHub user [ageron](https://github.com/ageron) for the inspiration for this idea (and a lot of the code lol <3).